 Solo Christians: an endangered species

 Solo Christians can also be likened to the prey of carnivorous predators.
 When they hunt, predators first of all assess the herd they’re watching to find the most vulnerable animal.
 If that animal is too close to the herd, they’ll corral and separate it and then move in for the kill.
 Satan’s tactics are the same.
-The apostle Peter warns: “Be on the alert!
-Wake up!
-Your enemy the devil, like a roaring lion, prowls around looking for someone to devour” (1 Pet 5:8 REB).
+The apostle Peter warns: “Be sober, be vigilant; because your adversary the devil, as a roaring lion walketh about, seeking whom he may devour” (1 Pet 5:8).
 One of his tactics is to separate the Christian from the support and protective base of other Christians i.e. the church, and then they are easy prey.
 He can deceive them more easily when they are separate from their Christian brothers and sisters and he can leisurely confuse and convince them.
 Away from the support of the church, he takes away their confidence in the bible, either by undermining the victim’s trust in it; or they become hardened in their spirit and stop reading it because it makes them feel guilty; and now they are totally vulnerable, naked, and exposed.
 He is then free to spiritually rip them limb from limb as and when he chooses.

 The Church glorifies God to the universe

-Jesus said to his disciples, “I will build my church; and the gates of hell shall not prevail against it” (Matt 16:18 KJV).
+Jesus said to his disciples, “I will build my church; and the gates of hell shall not prevail against it” (Matt 16:18).
 Christians have not been saved and set free from the guilt, power, and penalty for sin just so they can indulge themselves for the rest of their lives.
-Jesus built his Church to glorify God’s wisdom to the universe; it was God’s plan from before the foundation of the earth. “….and of bringing to light how this hidden purpose was to be put into effect.
-It lay concealed for long ages with God the Creator of the universe, in order that now, through the church, the wisdom of God in its infinite variety might be made known to the rulers and authorities in the heavenly realms….to him be glory in the church and in Christ Jesus from generation to generation for evermore!
-Amen” (Eph 3:9-10, 21 REB).
+Jesus built his Church to glorify God’s wisdom to the universe; it was God’s plan from before the foundation of the earth.
+“And to make all men see what is the fellowship of the mystery, which from the beginning of the world hath been hid in God, who created all things by Jesus Christ: To the intent that now unto the principalities and powers might be known by the church the manifold wisdom of God…Unto him be glory in the church by Christ Jesus throughout all ages, world without end.
+Amen” (Eph 3:9-10, 21).